GovTechSG/seed-docs-new/onboard-device/vendor.md

 <!-- This page is linked in the TechPass portal-Register Intune Device ID, so please do not rename this file. -->

-?> <br>- Based on your device settings, while onboarding, you may be prompted to restart your device a couple of times and reset your device password.<br>- Keep your recovery keys ready if you face issues resetting your password or logging in to your device.
+During the process, you may encounter prompts to restart your device and reset your device's password.
+It is important to have your recovery keys ready in case you encounter any issues during the password reset or device login.

 <div style="position:relative;padding-bottom:56.25%;padding-top:30px;height:0;overflow:hidden;">